nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 Field descriptions:
 - **Current Client** — a dropdown listing subsystems and members of the current Security Server (from the global configuration).
-- **REST/SOAP** - selects the service type.
+- **REST/SOAP** - selects whether the service uses the REST or SOAP protocol.
 - **Target Instance** — the local Security Server instance or federated instances.
 - **Target Client** — a list of clients on other Security Servers, derived from the global configuration.
 Clients on the same server are included to allow internal tests.
-If a federation instance exists, its clients should also be included.
+If a federation instance exists, then all its clients are included as well.
 - **Target Security Server** — the Security Servers where the target client is registered.
 If the target client is registered on multiple Security Servers, all of them should be listed for selection.

 ✔ Everything ok — indicates that there are no network, configuration, or certificate issues preventing communication between the two Security Server client.